publication-thumbnail

 Introduction

-This suite of resources consists of seven specialist guides that each address an area of practice in which social care professionals might need to consider mental capacity.
-Supporting practice in complex areas, whether working with people who use alcohol and other drugs, have Prader-Willi syndrome, or are experiencing domestic abuse, self-neglect or mental health difficulties.
+This suite of resources consists of six specialist guides that each address an area of practice in which social care professionals might need to consider mental capacity.
+Supporting practice in complex areas, whether working with people who use alcohol or drugs, have Prader-Willi syndrome, or are experiencing domestic abuse, self-neglect or mental health difficulties.

 The guides support readers with key learning in each specific area, presenting relevant legislation, context, case law, practice considerations and reflective prompts.

-• Supporting people who use alcohol or other drugs.
+• Supporting people who use alcohol or drugs.

 • Supporting people who self-neglect.